My rating: 5 of 5 stars

 I love Brenda Jenkyns’ previous MJ story books, and this one contains the same charm and ageless appeal as Ever After and Forever Loved.
 The illustrations this time around are by Cecile Duteil and are appropriately charming.
 I’m not quite sure why she has Michael wearing his arm band on the wrong arm in the illustration on page 30, but regardless she accurately depicts the happy, smiling MJ that we fans love.
 (And I especially love the one on page 12!)

-This is a slightly more complex story that Brenda’s two previous books, where the focus was clearly on Michael – his story, his life, his passing and his legacy.
+This is a slightly more complex story than Brenda’s two previous books, where the focus was clearly on Michael – his story, his life, his passing and his legacy.
 Here it is about one young fan learning, through Michael’s example, to change himself and subsequently those around him for the better.

 The book could just as easily have been called “Make that Change” or “The Smile Project”, since this is what Wylie undertakes with Michael’s encouragement.
 “Smile Effect” just seems to me a bit abrupt as a title.

 I also noticed that Michael refers to the Butterfly Effect when explaining to Wylie the impact of his smile – and then goes on to use an analogy about the ripples of water radiating out in a pond.
 This leaves the reference to the butterfly unexplained – which is a shame, because Michael has a song by that name and displayed a love for butterflies during his life time (even having them embroidered on to one of his jackets).